Suujeet/ices/readme.md

-beaches are hot , because of the sun
+beaches are hot , because of sun sun is a bad hero